Where Quality Counts

 BODY:

-Loin: Strong muscular and slightly arched.
+Strong muscular and slightly arched.
 Short coupled.

 Chest: Just wide enough for plenty of heart room.
 Brisket well let